ColorMan777/TM-Share/README.md

  ## HOW DOES IT WORK ?

 Basically the app reads .Gbx maps and copy dependencies along in a zip (+ create a JSON in the archive).
-In import mode it automatically extract everything in "My Maps" Folder.
+In import mode it automatically extract maps in "My Maps" Folder and dependencies where they need to be based on their original path.
 You can do batch import / export with it to speed up the process.